LittleBoxOfSunshine/ghastlypropositions.github.io/_posts/2023-05-10-eventual-inconsistency.md

 Failure can be a part of our expectations though.
 Indeed in cloud architecture patterns you write code that *expects* failure and handles it gracefully.
 This raises the question, what's the difference between best effort and fault tolerance?
-A fault tolerant system can be a system in which their is redundancy such that if a single sub-component fails, another is in place to fulfill its responsibilities.
+A fault tolerant system can be a system can be *redundant*, or *terminating*.

+A **redundant system** is designed such that if a single sub-component fails, another is in place to fulfill its responsibilities.
 We see this in systems where many servers are behind a load balancer.
-Another type of fault tolerance is the ability to detect a failure and place the system into a deterministic state.
+Whereas a **terminating system** has the ability to detect a failure and place the system into a deterministic state.
 This is the type we are concerned with.

 There are many ways to remain deterministic.
-Bad requests can go to a poison queue, you can log an error and return an 5XX status code, you can pass the error through to the next layer in the chain if it makes sense to[^3]
+Bad requests can go to a poison queue, you can log an error and return an 5XX status code, you can pass the error through to the next layer in the chain if it makes sense to.[^3]

 This is the critical distinction between fault tolerant and best effort.
 Best effort may or may not succeed, and failures are not guaranteed to be marked or communicated.
 This term is often misused so you may have encountered a function that describes itself as best effort, but returns a failure signal.
 This isn't a good description.
-If you are consistent you would describe almost everything that your program does is best effort.
+If we accepted this and were consistent, we would then describe almost everything as best effort.
-Even if you disagree, let's proceed with these definitions.

 ## Eventual **In**consistency

 Most of us are exposed to the concept of eventual consistency when we learn about NoSQL databases.
 If we want to scale high enough, it isn't possible to have a fully consistent system in which all parts agree on the current state.
 It might be tempting to say that this is best effort then, but it isn't.
-The rules of the came are clear.
+The rules of the game are clear.
 If data is written, it takes `X` time to replicate.
-If multiple conflicting writes occur, they resolved using resolution `Y`.
+If multiple conflicting writes occur, they are resolved by strategy `Y`.
-There is never undefined behavior, errors are predictable (data missing, or stale).
-We can design our software to account for any faults that occur.
+There is never undefined behavior because errors are predictable (data missing, or stale) and we can design our software to account for them.

-DNS is also eventually consistent, but it doesn't have a formal model in the same way a database does.
-There is a conflict resolution method in that the data is centralized by register, but in terms of replication their are no guarantees.
-This is why you can have issues with DNS.
-If you register a new domain, one computer may notice it almost instantly while another may take several days to do so.
-The data is relatively static though, so the consequences of this are generally insignificant.

-Compare this to provisioning a VM in a public cloud.
+Let's consider how a cloud VM is provisioned.
 A server receives the request and writes a new record into a central data store.
 This store may or may not have internal eventual consistency.
-Additionally a provisioning service will get the request and pick a physical server to put the VM on.
-This is going to be written in yet another store with it's own delays, and then that change needs to propagate to the host.
-The host then needs to take time to respond to the change and actually create and configure the new VM.
-This is a gross oversimplification of the process and yet we can see it is replete with eventual consistency.
+A provisioning service will notice this change and pick a physical server to put the VM on.
+This will fan out into multiple operations in disparate parts of the data center each with it's own delays.
+Finally all of the changes need to propagate to the host so that it can create and configure the new VM.
+This is a gross oversimplification of the process but we can see it is replete with eventual consistency.

-These are dozens of services coordinating across the world.
-It's all custom software, so there's no inherent coherency model or application we can export responsibility to.
+These are dozens of custom services interacting, so there's no inherent consistency model we can rely on.
 If you want a database, you can outsource to Cassandra.
-You can't outsource this, because this is the very product that's being sold to abstract away difficulty.
-If you don't create a coherent data model at every layer in the stack, errors will creep in.
-If you allow for best effort, they will be issues in the skyscraper.
+You can't outsource this, because this is the very product that's being sold to abstract away difficulty for others.
+Errors will creep in you rely on best effort instead of coordinating consistency at every layer in the stack.
+These will be issues in the skyscraper.
 It is critical that errors are detected and explicitly handled less you poison the system.

-In the same way that an issue with the plumbing under your home can cause the second floor shower to flood, errors lower in the stack will result in confusing errors downstream.
+In the same way that an issue with the plumbing under your home can cause the second floor shower to flood, best effort induced errors lower in the stack will result in confusing errors in distant places.
 I like to call such systems "eventually **in**consistent".
 They work most of the time, but everything is best effort.
 Eventually those efforts will fail and introduce inconsistency into the system that it isn't designed to accommodate.

-## This is why we can't have nice things
+We want errors to surface at their source.

+## Stochastic failures create chaos

 Going back to PostgreSQL, why was the customer unable to connect to their database?
 The first issue was the database IP address was configured to use the second NIC of the VM, which didn't exist.
 Provisioning took the first look and determined that the information they had been provided by the platform was